 However, through choosing the wrong SEO and marketing specialist in NZ, or by making unethical choices, some businesses may find themselves dabbling in black hat marketing.

 This form of marketing offers near-immediate results, but by using both unethical and sometimes illegal practices.
-On the other side of black hat is white hat, which an ethical strategy that marketing companies adopt.
+On the other side of black hat is white hat SEO, which an ethical strategy that marketing companies adopt.

 What Black Hat Marketing Aims to Achieve